 Christmas Kitchen Decorating Ideas – Red Accents

-Even though, Target doesn’t carry my exact star anymore, I found a similar one on clearance – and it lights up!
+Even though, Target doesn’t carry my exact star anymore, I found a set of similar looking stars in metal!

 As you can see, I also hung my mini wreaths with some red and white ribbon.
 For the past few years, I’ve hung them in my kitchen at Christmas and I love the look.
 Why change out something that works?
 Also, they only take a couple minutes to hang because I just leave the Command Hooks inside the cabinets all year.